doda25-team1/operation/ACTIVITY.md

 Additionally, tested end to end till prometheus montoring on minikube cluster

 - Ion: https://github.com/doda25-team1/operation/pull/25 Worked with Istio to split traffic (90/10) between two app versions (v1 - normal and v2 - experiment).
 Made use of sticky sessions with consistent hashing.
 Additionally, app 1 will address model v1 and app 2 will address model v2.
 Created a trivial testing script (run-test-from-host.sh).

+- Nicolas: https://github.com/doda25-team1/operation/pull/22 - Added the basic graphana setup.
+Waiting for further work from rest of the group in order to finalyze.

 ### Week Q2.6 (Dec 15–21)